MasonWirtz/MasonWirtz.github.io/Teaching.md

   <img width="200" height="200" src="/images/TeachingPhoto.png">
 </p>

 This page houses a list of courses and workshops I have taught including teaching activities in both university and non-university settings.
-Below I have also included a running list of student theses I have supervised.
+Below I also list the student theses I have (co-)supervised.

 <br>